-If you've placed your Super Pixel on more than one website, we recommend creating a full site segment for each.
+If you've placed your Super Pixel on more than one website, we recommend creating a full site Group for each.

-This type of segment works the same as a full site segment, but captures data from pages with a specific marketing purpose.
+This type of Group works the same as a full site Group, but captures data from pages with a specific marketing purpose.
 We'll use attendee prospects as our first example.

 Begin by following the same steps as above, but enter the URL of the page on your website that best promotes event attendance.
 We frequently see those pages end with something like: